Ander Barrenetxea (footballer): International career

 Barrenetxea was called up for the Spain Under-16 team in 2016 and 2017, and appeared for the Under-18s in November 2018.
 He also featured for the regional Basque Country in the same age groups.

 He was selected for the 20-man Spain squad for the 2019 UEFA European Under-19 Championship, and came on as an 80th-minute substitute as Spain beat Portugal 2–0 in the final to be crowned winners of the competition.

+Barrenetxea received call-ups to Under-21 side for the 2023 UEFA European Under-21 Championship and was taking part in the tournament as Spain awarded as runner-ups after England defeated Spain by 1-0 in the final.